 Track, Lightweight Structures (MRSA)

 Marine vessels are in general lightweight structures built as stiffened shells in hierarchical arrangement.
-The dominating material in shipbuilding is still conventional steel but it is likely that the use of composite materials will increase, for example to decrease weight and thereby increase the ships energy efficiency and environmental performance.
+The dominating material in shipbuilding is still conventional steel but it is likely that the use of composite materials will increase, for example to decrease weight and thereby increase the ships energy efficiency.
 Internationally leading research is conducted at KTH Lightweight Structures which has supported the Swedish industry to apply fibre reinforced composite and sandwich material concepts in large vessels.
 A significant example is the 70 metre all carbon fibre Visby class corvette.
 Students studying naval architecture at KTH have the opportunity to combine fundamental principles of naval architecture with knowledge about modern materials and related design principles and manufacturing methods.

 Contact person for the Lightweight Structures track is Dan Zenkert, firstname.lastname@example.org, 08-7906435.